 As we expected, despite media hype, the deal made in Paris fell far short of what was needed to avoid catastrophic climate change (more detail on what was actually agreed in Paris here).
 But out on the streets there was determination to fight on as thousands of activists from different countries came together, challenging corporate greenwash, "CO2lonialism", and an intended ban on peaceful protest that proved unenforceable.

 In the UK: Time to stop going backwards on climate

-Far from taking concerted action to avoid the threat of catastrophic climate change, since it's election in May 2015, the current government has been taking us in entirely the wrong direction.
+Far from taking concerted action to avoid the threat of catastrophic climate change, the current government has been taking us in entirely the wrong direction.
 With dramatic cuts to renewables funding, clean energy technology has been sidelined in favour of a dash for gas, insulation funding has also been cut and fracking, roads and runways pushed through despite strong local opposition.
-Find out more about how David Cameron's government failed to keep their promises and how Theresa May's actions continue to go down the wrong direction, with the approval of another runway at Heathrow.
+Find out more about how David Cameron's government failed to keep their promises (which caused us to go further backwards on climate) and how Theresa May's actions continue to go down the wrong direction, with the approval of another runway at Heathrow.

 We also work with a wide range of local groups in the UK.
 To find a group near you, click here, or contact us for advice on setting one up.

 The best way to address climate change is at a fundamental level - binding targets to cut emissions at a national and international level which are embedded across policymaking.
 While there is one underlying reason which drives our campaigning - to prevent catastrophic climate change - we work with others on many campaigns.